Body Language for Racing Horses

 This is the time the jockey pictures into the scene, I am told.
 He begins his first interaction with his horse by holding his reins and walking with him.
 A slow and lengthy process of gradual training ensues where the trainer and his boys patiently “break in” with the horse.
-The trick really is to make a 500 kilo beast understand and remember that a 50 kilo rider would be his master and it would have to obey the master at the pull of the reins.
-Ultimately these work rider jockeys would be replaced by specialized race jockeys who would be between 50-52kg to minimize burden on the horse while racing.
+The trick really is to make a 500-kilo beast understand and remember that a 50-kilo rider would be his master and it would have to obey the master at the pull of the reins.
+Ultimately these work rider jockeys would be replaced by specialized race jockeys who would be between 50-52kg to minimize the burden on the horse while racing.

 What makes a great jockey and horse pair?
 A temperamental horse might do good with a weak jockey since he might not be able to handle someone commanding him too firmly.
 However, a weak horse and a weak jockey is a lethal combination, doomed to failure.
 The trainer gets to decide which jockey to put in with a horse depending on how good the jockey is with his controls and with pushing the horse with the reins.

 How do you gauge the strength of each horse when it came to deciding which race to put it in, I wondered aloud.
-Jodha told me some horses were meant for short speed racing, some for long distance racing.
-Much of this depended on the pedigree of the horse but the trainer would keep a sectional timing at every 200 metres when the horses practiced actual racing.
-Also he kept a sharp lookout for the fitness of each horse during its daily early morning and early evening canter around the stables.
+Jodha told me some horses were meant for short speed racing, some for long-distance racing.
+Much of this depended on the pedigree of the horse but the trainer would keep a sectional timing at every 200 meters when the horses practiced actual racing.
+Also, he kept a sharp lookout for the fitness of each horse during its daily early morning and early evening canter around the stables.
 I got a confirmation of this last fact from Jodha’s shifting gaze every few seconds during our conversation, as each horse passed us by in turn.

 On the race tracks, there are several ways a jockey communicates with his horse.
-Some jockeys use a strategy called “turn a foot” where they keep the horse racing at a comfortable pace during the first half of the race and then make him pick up pace during the latter half.
-A horse which is not good at following such a strategy is a “one paced horse”.
+Some jockeys use a strategy called “turn afoot” where they keep the horse racing at a comfortable pace during the first half of the race and then make him pick up the pace during the latter half.
+A horse that is not good at following such a strategy is a “one-paced horse”.